Instructor: Eric Hagan

 16: Final project presentations

-Taking online and remote classes can be challenging, and we have several resources to help students adapt.
+TECHNOLOGY AND REMOTE LEARNING: Taking online and remote classes can be challenging, and Old Westbury has several resources to help students adapt.

-Blackboard Orientation: Enter Blackboard itself and click on Student Center in the upper right corner.
+Blackboard Orientation: Enter Blackboard itself (click on the Blackboard icon from the Student Portal), click on Student Center in the upper right corner, and find Blackboard Orientation in the 3rdbox down on the left.

-MS Teams: See the MS Teams link on the Old Westbury Tutoring page.
+MS Teams: For information on using MS Teams, see the link on the Old Westbury Tutoring page here. https://www.oldwestbury.edu/academics/tutor

 COUNSELING and CAREER RESOURCES: As a college student, there may be times when personal stressors interfere with your academic performance or negatively impact your daily life.
 If you are looking for some guidance regarding career choices or help with personal issues such as family or relationship problems, issues with friends or roommates, depression, anxiety, alcohol and/or other drugs, or if you need some help just figuring out who you are and what you would like to do with you life, or if you or someone you know at this college is experiencing mental health challenges, please contact the Counseling and Psychological Wellness Services at 516-876-3053.
 We’re located at the Student Union, Lower Level, Suite 100, and are open Monday to Friday, 9am to 5pm.
 If a crisis situation occurs after hours, contact a Residential Director.
 The University Police, at 516-876-3333, will also be able to offer assistance.
 The National Suicide Prevention Lifeline also offers help 24/7, and can be contacted at 1-800-273-8255.